Replay-Free Continual Low-Rank Adaptation with Dynamic Memory: Introduction

-To this end, we propose a novel continual learning method, \underline{dual} \underline{lo}w-\underline{r}ank \underline{a}daptation (DualLoRA), which integrates an orthogonal adapter and a residual adapter into each layer of pre-trained vision transformers (ViTs).
-Specifically, the orthogonal adapter $\mathbf{O}$ is updated exclusively in directions orthogonal to features extracted from previously learned tasks, while the residual adapter $\mathbf{R}$ is updated in a task-specific subspace spanned by the residual bases extracted from previously learned tasks.
-This design enhances \emph{stability}, i.e., robustness against forgetting in old tasks, through orthogonal adapters while improving \emph{plasticity}, i.e., the ability to adapt continuously to new tasks, through residual adapters—thus achieving a balance between both objectives.
-Unlike InfLoRA, DualLoRA efficiently extracts orthogonal bases from the feature subspace of previously learned tasks and projects the updates of $\mathbf{O}$ and $\mathbf{R}$ using matrices constructed from these extracted bases.
-Moreover, these bases can be used to compute task relevance during inference, allowing the residual adapter’s outputs to be adjusted based on task relevance, thereby mitigating components that could degrade test performance.
-This mechanism, which dynamically modulates the parameters of the residual adapter based on input test samples during inference, is referred to as \emph{dynamic memory} (DM), as illustrated in Fig.~\ref{dual}.
+To address this limitation, we propose a novel continual learning framework termed \underline{dual} \underline{lo}w-\underline{r}ank \underline{a}daptation (DualLoRA).
+DualLoRA integrates an orthogonal adapter and a residual adapter into each layer of pre-trained vision transformers (ViTs).
+Specifically, the orthogonal adapter $\mathbf{O}$ is updated exclusively along directions orthogonal to the feature subspaces extracted from previously learned tasks, while the residual adapter $\mathbf{R}$ is updated within a task-specific subspace spanned by residual bases derived from prior tasks.
+This design promotes \emph{stability}—by preventing interference with previously acquired knowledge through orthogonal adapters—while simultaneously enhancing \emph{plasticity} via residual adapters that facilitate efficient adaptation to new tasks.